Local Differential Privacy for Regret Minimization in Reinforcement Learning: Exploration with Local Differential Privacy

-In this section, we design \textbf{1)} a private mechanism for tabular MDPs; and \textbf{2)} a model-based optimistic algorithm for exploration in the LDP setting (named \algo).

-A standard approach to the design of the private randomizer is to inject noise into the data to be preserved, \eg Laplace, Gaussian or Bernoulli~\citep{dwork2014algorithmic}.
+A standard approach to the design of the private randomizer $\mathcal{M}$ is to inject noise into the data to be preserved~\citep{dwork2014algorithmic}.
 A key challenge in RL is that we cannot simply inject noise to each component of the trajectory since this will break the \emph{temporal consistency} of the trajectory and possibly prevent learning.
-In fact, a trajectory is not an arbitrary sequence of states, actions, and rewards but obeys the Markov chain induced by a policy.
+In fact, a trajectory is not an arbitrary sequence of states, actions, and rewards but obeys the Markov reward process induced by a policy.
 Fortunately, Def.~\ref{def:RL-LDP} shows that the output of the randomizer need not necessarily be a trajectory but could be any private information built from it.
-In the next section, we show how to leverage this key feature to output succinct information that preserves the information carried by a trajectory while satisfying the privacy constraints.
+In the next section, we show how to leverage this key feature to output succinct information that preserves the information encoded in a trajectory while satisfying the privacy constraints.
 We show that the output of such a randomizer can be used by an RL algorithm to build estimates of the unknown rewards and transitions.
 While these estimates are biased, we show that they carry enough information to derive optimistic policies for exploration.
-We leverage these tools to design \algo, an optimistic algorithm for exploration with LDP guarantees.
+We leverage these tools to design \algo, an optimistic model-based algorithm for exploration with LDP guarantees.